By Sam Douglass

 Under current rules, parents are required to submit a home study enrollment notice to the Agency of Education, which is required to verify enrollment within 10 days.

-Homeschool advocates argued that the amendment is vaguely defined, it creates delays and an additional procedural step before enrollment is acknowledged, and would increase state oversight of homeschooling families.
+Homeschool advocates argued that the amendment was vaguely defined, it created delays and an additional procedural step before enrollment is acknowledged, and would increase state oversight of homeschooling families.

-Some homeschool advocates said that less state oversight is a feature of homeschooling and a reason why families choose to homeschool.
+Some homeschool advocates said that less state oversight is a feature of homeschooling and a reason why families choose it for their children.

 “When a parent tries to homeschool, they’re trying to keep them out of that system,” said Alison Despathy, a statehouse insider and advocate for Vermont’s homeschool community.
 “Vermont has high quality and well functioning homeschool laws, and a good community of homeschool families.
 It’s about respecting a family’s right to choose for their children”